 - Special school support.

-The sport, play and arts service has an additional website dedicated to PE and school sport based within the local education authorities teachers and learners eriding website.
+The sport, play and arts service has an additional website dedicated to PE and school sport based within the local education authority's teachers and learners website eRiding.

-The PE and school sport area is divided into both a teacher and pupil section and provides a useful resource for all East Riding schools.
+The PE and School Sport area is divided into both a teachers and pupils section and provides a useful resource for all East Riding schools.

-- The teachers section is dedicated to teaching and learning issues relating to PE and school sport.
-It has updates on health and safety information as well as courses and up and coming initiatives that are being developed.
+- The Teachers section is dedicated to teaching and learning issues relating to PE and school sport.
+It contains health and safety information, as well as courses and up-and-coming initiatives that are being developed.